salt-bevy/salt-bevy/README.md

 [IDLE](https://docs.python.org/3/library/idle.html),
 or even [Notepad++](https://notepad-plus-plus.org/).
 But do yourself a favor and select an environment from early, rather than late, in the list.
 - Workstation Operating System.
-Why would anyone use Windows for a programmer's workstation?
+Why would anyone want to use Windows for a programmer's workstation?
-But we test with (as of this writing): Ubuntu 17.10, and MacOS High Sierra, and Windows 10.
+But we test with (as of this writing): Ubuntu 18.04, and MacOS Mojave, and Windows 10.
 - Your Bevy_Master machine.
-As of this writing, we test with Ubuntu 16.04 on a Vagrant VM, and Raspbian Jesse on a Raspberry Pi W0.
+As of this writing, we test with Ubuntu 18.04 on a Vagrant VM, and Raspbian Stretch on a Raspberry Pi 3.
 - Your Internet Router.
 Most lessons will be runnable from a large corporate router or an inexpensive home router.
 For some lessons, you will need control over who runs your PXE, DHCP and/or DNS servers.